 be a good organizer and have training in and ability for technical and administrative work, in order to organize and conduct the work of the committee and to promote active participation on the part of committee members and subsidiary bodies, if any;

-be familiar with the documentation supplied by the offices of CEO, in particular the ISO e-Services Guide.
+be familiar with the documentation supplied by the offices of CEO, in particular the use of electronic tools and services.

 It is recommended that newly appointed secretaries of technical committees should make an early visit to the office of the CEO in Geneva in order to discuss procedures and working methods with the staff concerned.